wger-project/docs/docs/development/backend.rst

   $ wger bootstrap
   $ wger load-online-fixtures

-You can of course also use other databases such as PostgreSQL or MariaDB.
+You can of course also use other databases such as PostgresSQL or MariaDB.
 Create a database and user and edit the DATABASES settings before calling bootstrap.
 Take a look at the :ref:`prod_postgres` on apache on how that could look like.